Nancy-Kolaski/Nancy-Kolaski.github.io/README.md

 [Check out my Rockbuster project in more detail](project3.md#project3)

-Rockbuster Stealth is a movie rental company that used to have stores around the world, looking to move to an online rental service in effort to stay competitive along side new streaming agencies
+Rockbuster Stealth is a movie rental company that used to have stores around the world, looking to move to an online rental service in effort to stay competitive along side new streaming agencies.
+Using SQL queries, this analysis was performed for the business intelligence department in preparation for their 2020 market strategies, providing data-driven insights for a redefined approach for sales improvement.

 ***
 ###  **U.S.A.
 Real Estate Analysis**